dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 ---
 layout: post
-title: "Run a Loopback app on Google App Engine"
+title: "Run a Loopback App on Google App Engine"
-description: "Learn how to host and run a Loopback app on Google App Engine."
+description: "In this article, we are going to learn how to host and run a Loopback application on Google App Engine.
+We will also set up Firestore as the database of our application."
 date: 2017-12-13 08:30
 category: Technical Guide, Backend, Loopback
 author: